eclipse-openj9/openj9-docs/docs/vgclog.md

 ```

 **A blank line**
-The next activity recorded in the logs, which is recorded using an <exclusive-end> XML element, follows a blank line.
-A blank line indicates there are no *stop-the-world* activities running.
-However, concurrent activities may be running, in this case, the concurrent operations and phases of the 2nd increment of a Gencon global cycle.
+A blank line appears in the log before the next section.
+A blank line indicates that there no *stop-the-world* activities are running.
+However, concurrent activities might be running, in this case, the concurrent operations, and phases of the second increment of a Gencon global cycle are running.

 **A partial GC cycle starts and completes** The next section of the logs records a *stop-the-world* pause associated with an allocation failure.
-The following XML element, <cycle-start>, indicates the start of a scavenge cycle.
+The following XML element, `<cycle-start>`, indicates the start of a scavenge cycle.
 The ‘’contextid” XML attribute value of the XML elements in the following log section is “12368” not “12364.
-So the activities recorded in this section are associated with this new scavenge cycle rather than the currently executing global cycle.
+So the activities that are recorded in the section are associated with this new scavenge cycle rather than the currently running global cycle.

 This new scavenge cycle is a Gencon default partial GC cycle.
 For more information about how this cycle is recorded in the logs, see the [log example for Gencon’s default partial G cycle](verbosegclog.md#ADD).